Rui-Zhang1997/python-intro/python.md

 ```
 The constructor for a class is a special function called the \_\_init\_\_ function, which is empty by default.

-All instance functions are defi
+All instance functions are defined as follows:
 ```python
 def <function name>(<self-reference-variable>, <variables>):
 	<code>
 ```
-The self-reference variable allows the instance function to reference the instance itself, allowing the function to access
+The first variable of an instance function is the *self variable*, which is traditionally called "self" but can be called anything
 instance functions and variables (e.g. self.variable or self.function()).
 If one is making a static function (or static method, as it is so called in Python), one not need
 the self-reference-variable and also append the @classmethod decorator, e.g.
 \begin{Verbatim}[xleftmargin=.5in]